- + 65Images

 Hyundai i20 Price: The premium hatchback retails between Rs 7.04 lakh and Rs 11.54 lakh (ex-showroom Delhi).

-Hyundai i20 Variants: The i20 is sold in four trims: Magna, Sportz, Asta, and Asta (O).
+Hyundai i20 Variants: Hyundai offers it in four trims: Magna, Sportz, Asta, and Asta (O).

-Hyundai i20 Engine and Transmission: It gets the same three engines as the Venue: two petrol and a diesel.
-The first petrol is a 1.2-litre naturally aspirated engine (83PS/114Nm) and the other is a 1-litre turbo-petrol (120PS/172Nm).
-The diesel is a 1.5-litre engine (100PS/240Nm).
-While the 1.2-litre petrol engine is mated to either a 5-speed MT or CVT, the 1-litre turbo-petrol unit gets either a 6-speed iMT (clutchless manual) or a 7-speed DCT, like the Venue.
-The diesel engine, on the other hand, is paired with a 6-speed MT only.
+Hyundai i20 Engine and Transmission: The i20 gets two petrol and one diesel engine, the same as the Venue.
+The 1.2-litre naturally aspirated engine (83PS/114Nm) is paired to a 5-speed manual and an optional CVT, while the 1-litre turbo-petrol (120PS/172Nm) gets a 6-speed iMT (clutchless manual) and a 7-speed DCT.
+The 1.5-litre diesel unit (100PS/240Nm) is available with a 6-speed manual only.

-Hyundai i20 Safety: Safety features include six airbags, rear parking sensors, and electronic stability control.
+Hyundai i20 Safety: Passenger safety is ensured by six airbags, rear parking sensors, and electronic stability control.

 Hyundai i20 Price